 In this section of the Education Center, we’ve been discussing the powerful ability we have to perform genetic testing for diseases.
-This included learning what is a genetic disease and what specific types of diseases can be detected using genetic testing.
+This included learning what a genetic disease is and the specific types of diseases that can be detected using genetic testing.

 In this article, we’ll discuss a special type of genetic testing called prenatal genetic screening, which is performed during pregnancy on a developing fetus.